mongodb-industry-solutions/sec-fsi-pci-dss/docs/q&a.md

 ---

-### Questions and Answers about MongoDB Queryable Encryption and Payment Data Design
+### Technical Q&A: QE Design, Certification Architecture, and Payment Data Compliance

-*These questions emerged from expert and technical review of the demo architecture.
+*These questions emerged from expert review of the demo architecture.
 They are likely to surface from security architects, QSAs, and technically sophisticated FSI prospects.*

 ---